ltex-plus/ltex-plus/pages/vscode-ltex-plus/deprecation-of-java-11.md

 ## What Do I Have to Do?

-Due to LTeX+'s feature of automatically downloading LTeX+ LS inclduing Java 21 (via [AdoptOpenJDK](https://adoptopenjdk.net/)), the impact on most users is minimal.
+Due to LTeX+'s feature of automatically downloading LTeX+ LS including Java 21 (via [AdoptOpenJDK](https://adoptopenjdk.net/)), the impact on most users is minimal.
 The necessary actions you should perform depend on how you used LTeX+ with Java in the past (substitute “Java 11” with any other version older than Java 21):

 * **Scenario:** You already have Java 21+ installed and you are using the [`ltex.java.path`](../settings.html#ltexjavapath) setting.